 What is Probate?

 The legal procedure when a will’s authenticity and validity are established is known as probate.
 The general administration of a decedent’s estate or the estate of a decedent without a will is also referred to as “probate.”
 When a property owner passes away, the court names an executor from the will or an administrator (if there is no will) to manage the probate procedure.
-This entails gathering the estate’s assets in order to pay any outstanding debts and transfer the remaining assets to beneficiaries.
+This entails gathering the estate’s assets to pay any outstanding debts and transferring the remaining assets to beneficiaries.

 The departed individual frequently left behind formal documentation that specifies how their assets should be divided after death.
 But occasionally, a decedent does not leave a will.
 Both of the cases that we’ve listed here involve unique conditions.